| |

 Outside of Iglesia de San Servacio

-The cathedral was originally built in the mid-1500s, but Bishop Pedro del los Rios Reyes demolished it in 1705 before it got restored in 1706.
+The cathedral was originally built in the mid-1500s, but Bishop Pedro del los Rios Reyes demolished it in 1705 before it was restored in 1706.

 Location | Calle 41, Centro, Valladolid, Yuc., Mexico